fxm90/dev-notes/README.md

 Source: https://github.com/linkedin/swift-style-guide

-Using the patterns shown underneath, we can easily unwrap optionals, or use early return to stop further code executing, if an optional is `nil`.
+Using the patterns shown underneath, we can easily unwrap optionals or use early return to stop further code executing, if an optional is `nil`.

 ```swift
 if let value = value {